 For those longing for a spectacular landscape past the traditional summer display of flowering plants, plenty of options abound.
 Show-stopping trees, seasonal shrubs and fall-blooming perennials can bring a burst of autumn color to your yard, as you relish the shorter, cooler days.
 All it takes is a little forward thinking and knowledge about the basics of fall leaf colors.

-Step 1: Do Your Research
+1. Fall Leaf Colors: Do Your Research

-But how do you find them, especially since you’re going to buy the plants during the growing season, when they don’t show a hint of their autumn colors?
+But how do you find them, especially since you’re going to buy the plants during the growing season, when they don’t show a hint of their autumn leaf colors?

 Do a little homework first.
-Find out which plants have the best autumnal shows…ask at the nursery, check plant tags, surf the Internet, and consult reference books or catalogs.
+Find out which plants have the best autumnal shows.
+Ask at the nursery, check plant tags, surf the Internet, and consult reference books or catalogs.
 If the plant has fall foliage worth praising, it’s sure to be mentioned in one of all of these places.

 Another, more informal way is to talk to your neighbors, especially the ones who have fall landscapes you’ve admired.
-Ask if they can identify their fall beauties by variety, or at least direct you to the nursery where they purchased them. the advantage to this method is that you’ll already know the plant thrives in your area and shows lots of color.
+Ask if they can identify their fall beauties by variety, or at least direct you to the nursery where they purchased them.
+The advantage to this method is that you’ll already know the plant thrives in your area and shows lots of color.

-Think trees.
+Whether you’re starting your landscape from scratch or updating an existing one, there are several types of plants that will award you with autumnal glory.
 For many, Mother Nature’s most spectacular show is when native trees finish out the growing season in a brilliant display of fall hues.
 So why not follow her cue and plant some in your own yard?

 Autumn, with its milder temperatures, is the perfect time to plant young trees while you’re enjoying the display of more established ones.